 Who is high risk for COVID-19?

-The current COVID-19 pandemic, which has caused the UK to enter lockdown, is caused by a coronavirus.
-This is a new virus with no effective treatment yet, which is why we must take precautions to avoid infection.
+The current COVID-19 pandemic is caused by a coronavirus.
+This is a new virus which we don't know much about, so it's important to take precautions to avoid infection.
 COVID-19 primarily attacks the respiratory system (i.e. the lungs and airways), and usually causes a fever, cough and loss of taste and/or smell.

 For specific people, this virus is more likely to cause serious complications.
 This is why they are advised to take further steps to prevent infection.